joshjetson/joshjetson.github.io/index.md

 *Introuduction to Linux*

-I learned what Unix was from watching the movie hackers.
+*I learned what Unix was from watching the movie hackers.
-I was first introduced to Linux from reading Unix books and manuals in the public library.
+I was first introduced to Linux from reading Unix books and manuals in the public library.I spotted a book on Linux next to a Unix manual "Linux A-Z".*

 Within the first month of having our own machine I attempted a dual boot with windows and Linux and quickly learned what a master boot record was and how it was related to a boot loader.
 I was trying to run Linux Slackware along side of Windows using the LILO bootloader.
 So I partitioned the 60gb hard and allocated 10gb's for Linux hoping my brother really wouldn't care or notice.